Ward Identity Constraints on Loop Corrections in Non-Attractor Inflation

-This principle generalizes straightforwardly to higher loop orders.
-At the two-loop level, for example, a diagram with the topology of~\ref{fig:two_loops}(a) is irreducible and thus IR-suppressed, while a diagram like~\ref{fig:two_loops}(b) is reducible and provides a leading-order contribution.
+As a concrete illustration, We show two diagrams with different structures.
+A diagram with the topology of~\ref{fig:two_loops}(a) is irreducible and thus IR-suppressed, while a diagram like~\ref{fig:two_loops}(b) is reducible and provides a leading-order contribution.

 The structure of reducible diagrams allows us to relate the finite-momentum power spectrum to the zero-mode correlator.
-Given the established relationship between the mode functions, $\lim_{k \to 0} k^3 u_k(t') u_k^*(t'') = C^2 u_0(t') u_0^*(t'')$, the leading IR behavior of any reducible diagram for $\mathcal{P}(k)$ becomes directly proportional to its zero-mode counterpart.
+Given the established relationship between the mode functions, $u_k(t') u_k^*(t'') = C^2 u_0(t') u_0^*(t'')\,(k\rightarrow 0)$, the leading IR behavior of any reducible diagram for $\mathcal{P}(k)$ becomes directly proportional to its zero-mode counterpart.

-Furthermore, since the single cuttable na-line in the reducible diagrams is the unique bridge connecting fields originating from two different Heisenberg operators, we can thus define a new effective mode function $U_k(t)$, through the relation $\langle\delta\hat{\phi}_{\boldsymbol{k}}(t) \hat{a}^{\dagger}_{\boldsymbol{-k}}\rangle= U_k(t)\left[\hat{a}_{\boldsymbol{k}},\hat{a}^{\dagger}_{\boldsymbol{k}}\right]$\footnote{This definition is both valid for finite momentum and zero modes}.
+Furthermore, since the single cuttable na-line in the reducible diagrams is the unique bridge connecting fields originating from two different Heisenberg operators, we can thus define a new effective mode function $U_k(t)$, through the relation $\langle\delta\hat{\phi}_{\boldsymbol{k}}(t) \hat{a}^{\dagger}_{\boldsymbol{-k}}\rangle= U_k(t)\left[\hat{a}_{\boldsymbol{k}},\hat{a}^{\dagger}_{\boldsymbol{k}}\right]$\footnote{This definition is both valid for finite momentum and zero modes.}.
 The IR behavior is governed by the reducible diagrams, and thus is governed by the evolution of $U_k(t)$.

-Therefore, the problem of finding the all-loop, IR limit of the power spectrum is equivalent to determining the evolution of the zero-mode function, $U_0(t)$.
+Therefore, the problem of finding the IR limit of the power spectrum nonlinearly is equivalent to determining the evolution of the zero-mode function, $U_0(t)$.
 This evolution can be constrained non-perturbatively by a powerful symmetry analysis.

-\emph{{\bf Constraints from symmetry}} We now introduce a symmetry of the system to non-perturbatively constrain the evolution of this zero-mode function.
-Consider the following set of transformations, parameterized by a small constant $\lambda$
+\textit{\textbf{Constraints from symmetry.}} We now introduce a symmetry of the system to non-perturbatively constrain the evolution of this zero-mode function.
+Consider the following set of transformations, parameterized by an infinitesimal constant $\lambda$

-We examine the transformation of the action under this set of variable substitutions.
+We examine the transformation of the action under this set of variable substitutions

-in the $\epsilon \to 0$ limit, we immediately notice that the form of the action remains unchanged.
+in the $\epsilon \to 0$ limit, we immediately notice that the form of the action remains unchanged, which means $S[\delta\phi] \equiv S[\delta \tilde{\phi}]$.
+The Ward identity associated with this symmetry~\cite{Assassi:2012zq,Assassi:2012et} is given by,